Kirito64/DiEngg/README.md

 - ✅ Feedback training loop to improve recommendations
 - ✅ Image recognition of machine parts for diagnostics

----

-## 🧠 Why Diengg?

-Field service teams are overwhelmed with repeated issues, unclear SOPs, and poor access to past data. **Diengg gives every engineer a second brain**—on the field, offline or online, with just their ticket text.

----

 ## 🤝 Contributing

 Pull requests welcome!
-Please raise an issue first to discuss what you’d like to add.
+Please raise an issue first to discuss what you'd like to add.

----

 ## 📄 License

-MIT License – do whatever you want, just don’t forget to credit the builders 💡
+MIT License – do whatever you want, just don't forget to credit the builders 💡

----

 ## 🧑‍💻 Built At